 As with any renovation project, use your best judgment and do what you’re comfortable with.
 If nothing else, we hope this serves as a guide or inspiration to frame your own RV windows!

 VIDEO: How to add wood trim to RV windows

-You can check out the video below where Eric shows how we framed out our RV windows for that rustic, cabin vibe.
+You can check out the video below where Eric shows how we trimmed out our RV windows for that rustic, cabin vibe.

 - Wood for frames